Overview: Brake job rip-offs and what you can save on brake pad replacement cost

 Compare the weights of these two rotors for the same vehicle.
 The generic rotor weighs 20 percent less than the premium brand.

 The brake parts market is flooded with inferior rotors that wholesale for as little as $10 a pop.
 Some shops buy those instead of premium rotors, charge you the higher price, and pocket the difference.
 To the untrained eye, the generic rotors look just like the high-quality versions.
 But when you place them side by side, the differences are staggering.
 The friction surfaces on the generic rotors are noticeably thinner and they weigh about 20 percent less (photo).
 With less metal to absorb heat and fewer cooling fins to dissipate it, the generic rotors heat up faster, warp more often (creating pedal pulsation), make more noise and simply wear out faster.
-They’re a lousy choice all the way around—even if you’re trying to save money.
+They’re a lousy choice all the way around—even if you’re trying to save money on the brake job cost.

 Just as with brake pads, ask the shop for a quote that’s based on brand-name professional grade (as opposed to “service” grade) rotors.

-How to Find a Reputable Brake Shop
+How to Find a Reputable Brake Service Shop

-Top-quality shops automatically use the best parts because they don’t want ‘comebacks’ (jobs redone at their expense).
+Top-quality brakes service shops automatically use the best parts because they don’t want ‘comebacks’ (jobs redone at their expense).
 They charge a fair price up front without resorting to gimmicks and up-selling.
 Call a few shops in your area and ask what brand, type and quality-level pads and rotors they use.
 Here are some well-known brands: Bendex, Raybestos, Akebono, Hawk, Wagner, NAPA/United, Carquest, Centric, Motorcraft, ACDelco, Monroe, Brembo and EBC.

 One you find a shop that carries brand-name parts, ask for a price quote over the phone.
 Any reputable shop will provide a fairly firm quote that includes machining the rotors, replacing the slide pines and installing high-quality pads and hardware.
 Shops don’t need to see the vehicle to provide a price—a break job isn’t brain surgery.
 If a shop balks at providing a phone quote, call a different one.